 Beginning in the 14th century, hocketing became very popular.
 Because hockets were quick and simple to write, they became a popular technique among composers.
 Because of its widespread use in mainstream music, conservative churches shunned music that used the hocket technique.

 The hocket method was featured in some French music, particularly chaces, canons, and chansons.
 Hocketing can also be found in caccias and madrigals from Italy.
 Hocketing was sometimes used in a minor role in musical compositions to mimic stuttering, cries, or animal noises, though it was sometimes used extensively throughout songs.
-By the end of the 14th century, hocketing had fallen out of favor, and had been replaced more smooth, melodic music.
+By the end of the 14th century, hocketing had fallen out of favor, and had been replaced by more smooth, melodic music.

 Hocketing can be heard in some classical music from the later centuries.
 The hocket technique, which uses drums, xylophones, and other musical instruments, is used in some types of African music.
-The technique has been used a few other cultures, and it can be heard in some Swiss Alps songs and New Guinean dance music.
+The technique has been used by a few other cultures, and it can be heard in some Swiss Alps songs and New Guinean dance music.